 - Let it dry before putting back the items it had.

-In all the methods above, never use harsh and abrasive materials and chemicals on the surfaces as you’ll damage them.
-These methods also apply to how to clean a walk-in shower since most of its parts are mentioned in the list.
+In all the methods above, never use harsh and abrasive materials and chemicals on the surfaces, as you’ll damage them.
+These methods also apply to cleaning a walk-in shower since most of its parts are mentioned in the list.

 How often should you clean the shower stall?

 You should clean your shower stall thoroughly every week.
-You need to do some cleaning as well after every shower session by wiping down the doors and walls with a bathroom towel or a squeegee.
-Clear the floor of as much water as possible then hang the bathroom cleaning tools to air dry.
+After every shower session, you need to do some cleaning by wiping down the doors and walls with a bathroom towel or a squeegee.
+Clear the floor of as much water as possible, then hang the bathroom cleaning tools to air dry.

 Frequency of Cleaning | What and How to Clean |